-In more than 30 films over three decades, renowned Chinese director Tsui Hark has regularly looked to the past to move his art forwards.
-By bringing the advanced filmmaking techniques of the West to Eastern genres like wuxia (sword fighting and kung fu), gangster dramas and romance, Hark helped create the Golden Age of Hong Kong cinema.
+In more than 30 films over three decades, renowned Chinese director Tsui Hark has regularly looked to the past to move his art forward.
+By bringing the advanced filmmaking techniques of the West to Eastern genres like wuxia (sword fighting and kung fu), gangster dramas, and romance, Hark helped create the Golden Age of Hong Kong cinema.

 Hark takes that interpretation to another level in production and post with fast, fluid camera work and editing designed to pull audiences irresistibly through the story.
 Each frame from any Tsui Hark film reveals his close creative direction.